SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 1. New Classes

     * JNDIConnectionFactoryProvider builds up a new connection factory from JNDI lookup.
-Solace JNDI lookup must have valid username and password.
-The VPN name can be part of the username in the form of "username@vpnname".
-The code splits out username and vpn name.
-Password is not required if it is empty on VPN.
+PROVIDER_URL value is identical to PROVIDER_URL used in the Solace project.

       * nifi-jms-cf-service\src\main\java\org\apache\nifi\jms\cf\JNDIConnectionFactoryProvider.java